-The Integrated Pest Information Platform for Extension and Education (iPiPE) helps track the movement of southern rust throughout the season (Figure 14).
-It is available online at ext.ipipe.org.
+The Corn ipmPIPE (corn.ipmpipe.org) helps track the movement of southern rust throughout the season (Figure 14).

 Figure 14.
-The Integrated Pest Platform for Extension and Education (iPiPE) tracks southern rust movement during the growing season.
+The Corn ipmPIPE tracks southern rust movement during the growing season.
 Note that the map may display "gaps" where active monitoring and scouting for southern rust may not be occurring.